 Squeeze over lemon and garnish with lemon slices or quarters and if you have parsley in the fridge add some chopped as a garnish.
-If rice still has not absorbed all the stock I cook of on top of stove until absorbed.
+If the rice still has not been absorbed by the stock I cook of on top of stove until absorbed.

 Then serve…….. this is very much a recipe where the amount of stock depends on rice absorption and also what meat or fish you have.
 If I have some to use or in the freezer then I might add or use chicken thighs instead of breast.
 The mussels we got yesterday were quite big so we steamed before adding to Paella or if I have just shelled Mussels I stir through.